pranavpeter2050/cabie-taxi-web/Readme.md

 php artisan make:model Driver --migration
 ```

+Each time a passenger requests a ride somewhere, we need to save this information in the database.
+We'll call this model `trip`.
+There will be multiple trips associated with a passenger or a driver.

 ## Reference

 - [Build A Ride Share App with Laravel and Vue | Full Stack Application Tutorial](https://www.youtube.com/watch?v=iFOEU6YNBzw)